-Oh, and specific directions from each place to the next.
+- Detailed, step-by-step directions from one place to the next.

 About Worthy Go

-Worthy Go itineraries offer an unbiased look at what's worthy in a city or area/province.
-You get recommendations to what to see and do, where to eat, where to sleep, and most importantly, how to get there with clear directions and GPS coordinates.
+Worthy Go believes in keeping it simple.
+Itineraries offer step-by-step directions from one place to the next, while guidebooks make it easy to plan an awesome trip.
+Either way, you get a curated, unbiased look at what's worthy in a city or area/province.
+You get recommendations to what to see and do, where to eat, where to sleep, and most importantly, clear directions and GPS coordinates.

 About the author